Wednesday, September 11, 2024

 Tug boat live-aboard.

-Formerly cement silos converted to apartments.
+Formerly cement silos converted to apartments in Nordhavn,

 United Nations embassy.
-To visit you need your
+To visit you need your passport, because it's

-from Denmark.
+considered independent from Denmark.

 This office building is called The Toilet Roll.